SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 The cry of Amos reveals the eternal heart of God:

-But let judgment run down as waters, and righteousness as a mighty stream.
+But let justice run down like water, and righteousness like a mighty stream.
 (Amos 5:24)

 Any covenant that God makes with man will always have the practice of judgment and righteousness as its objective.
 This is true of both the old covenant and the new covenant.